 Those wishing to return to Coal Harbour can do so via a path on the Southside of Lost Lagoon near Second Beach or the park’s extensive network of trails.

 Be sure to follow all of the signs and keep your eyes peeled for cyclists when using the path.
-It can get extremely busy, particularly on warm Summer weekends.
+It can get extremely busy, particularly on warm Vancouver summer weekends.

 To quote Canadian hockey commentator Don Cherry, I’ve seen some awful smacks!